PhilWallace/SecBench_Test/README.md

 ![image info](./figs/SecBench_design.png)

-- **Multi-Level** : We devise the capability of LLM in cybersecurity into two different levels: Knowledge Retention - KR and Logical Reasoning - LR.
-Among the two, knowledge retention examines the LLM's ability to retain existing knowledge.
-The content of such questions is relatively straightforward and does not involve complex reasoning.
-On the other hand, logical reasoning assesses the LLM's ability to infer the correct answer based on the given information.
-The difficulty of these questions is relatively higher and better demonstrates the model's capability to handle complex problems.

-- **Multi-Level** : We devise the capability of LLM in cybersecurity into two different levels: Knowledge Retention - KR and Logical Reasoning - LR.
+- **Multi-Level** : We devise the capability of LLM in cybersecurity into two different levels: **Knowledge Retention - KR** and **Logical Reasoning - LR**.
 Among the two, knowledge retention examines the LLM's ability to retain existing knowledge.
 The content of such questions is relatively straightforward and does not involve complex reasoning.
 On the other hand, logical reasoning assesses the LLM's ability to infer the correct answer based on the given information.
 The difficulty of these questions is relatively higher and better demonstrates the model's capability to handle complex problems.

 - **Multi-Language** : SecBench includes questions of two mainstream languages - Chinese and English, to present a more comprehensive benchmark.